axkr/symja_android_library/symja_android_library/doc/functions/SemanticImportString.md

 SemanticImportString("string-content")
 ```

-> if the file system is enabled, import the data from CSV files and do a semantic interpretation of the columns.
+> import the data from a content string in CSV format and do a semantic interpretation of the columns.